Rondi Large, B.A.

 Elise joined the WildCare team in 2016 and is a Certified Wildlife Rehabilitator from International Wildlife Rehabilitation Council certification program.
 She graduated from the University of Wisconsin-Madison in 2013 with two B.S. degrees in Zoology and Biological Aspects of Conservation.
 Elise has been active in the wildlife rehabilitation field since 2011 and loves the variety of animal she sees, the medical aspects, and the fast paced atmosphere involved with wildlife rehabilitation.
 While she enjoys Oklahoma she thinks this state needs a bit more snow.

 Nicole graduated from Iowa State University with two B.S. degrees in Animal Science and Animal Ecology.
 She joined WildCare in 2016 as an intern where she learned how amazing raccoons are.
-Nicole has now become part of the leadership team at WildCare and will serve as Raccoon Team Leader and Training Team Leader for 2017.
+Nicole has now become part of the leadership team at WildCare and serves as Raccoon Team Leader and Training Team Leader.
 Nicole says that getting to work with such great people and doing the fulfilling work that we do allows her to miss her homeland of Puerto Rico a little less.

 As part-time Community Liaison, Kristy works with the public to effectively and compassionately handle wildlife emergencies and human-wildlife interactions in mostly urban environments.
 She also conducts most of our education programs.
 Originally from Illinois, Kristy earned a bachelor's degree in Social Work from the University of Illinois, working as a social worker for several years before returning to school to pursue a graduate degree from Texas A&M University where she received her master's degree in Wildlife and Fisheries Sciences.
 Kristy is also an independent researcher, consulting on several projects to improve and understand animal well-being and serves as a citizen member of the City of Norman's Animal Welfare Oversight Committee.